Sacramento Regional Transit Real Estate

 Acquisition

-The Acquisition Section is responsible for purchasing the property rights necessary for constructing and maintaining SacRT's transportation system.
+The department is also responsible for purchasing the property rights necessary for constructing and maintaining SacRT's transportation system.
 Functions are comprised of: Appraisal, environmental site assessments, relocation assistance, acquisition and leases.
-Current expansion projects are the: Bus Maintenance Facility 2 (BMF2), Green Line to the River District -- Downtown Natomas Airport (DNA) light rail extension, Northeast Corridor Double Track (NEC) Project and South Sacramento Corridor Phase 2 (SLP2) light rail extension.
+Current expansion projects are the: Dos Rios Station, Light Rail Modernization Project, Folsom 15-Minute Service, the Green Line, and Blue Line Extension to Elk Grove.

 Real Estate Department Contacts